rossbeazley/photoprism-upload-android/Readme.md

 audit logs:
- rework audit logs so they are "proper", maybe a json object? add an audit log screen with actual list add a way to clear logs
+ rework audit logs so they are "proper", maybe a json object?
+✓ add an audit log screen with actual list
+✓ add a way to clear logs
+  add "level" filter

 photo upload screen - stub:
- add list of synced photos, path and status render text list of synced photos add thumbnail of photo to list
+✓ add list of synced photos, path and status
+✓ render text list of synced photos add thumbnail of photo to list

 upload task: